simpleweb/Multirow-Checkbox-Menu/README.md

 If you ID or class the submit buttons inside the container, those IDs/classes will get passed over to the LIs to provide more styling control.

+The plugin can also be used as a simple filter menu without the checkbox for things such as Sort Alphabetically, Filter by Letter etc. To do this, you must just have a input item with a class of selected.
+See index.html for example.

 Background
 ----------